metallistov20/modsim-2/README.md

 # SW and HW parts for simulation of 3G-/LTE-modems to test SoHO hadware, ver0.2

-Both interfaces to be supported : USB 1.1, USB 2.0 are being implemented
+Bseides "platform=PC", two hardware platforms:

-on 'floatless' MC68EZ328-based uCsimm/uClinux.
+a) 'floatless' MC68EZ328-based uCsimm/uClinux (platform=DRAGONBALL)

+b) 'normal Linux' AM3358-based Beagle/Linux (platform=SITARA)

-Port E is used as output to sumulate CMOS TTL of USB 1.1, and DA-converter
+On 'a' the <Port E> is used to sumulate levels of USB 2.0 on CPE#1 gate

-attached to Port E is used to sumilated TTL levels of of USB 2.0.
+On 'b' the <GPIOs> is used to simulate levels of USB 2.0 on CPEs CPE#1-CPE#5

 STATUS: BEING EVALUATED